Roxy Willis: Feud with Amy Greenwood

-Departure
+Departure and returns

 On 14 March 2022, Daniel Kilkelly of Digital Spy confirmed that Anderson and Milligan would be leaving the show together in the coming weeks.
 Their departures had been planned and scripted before it was announced Neighbours would be ending later that year.
 Kyle and Roxy made their exits during the episode broadcast on 12 April 2022 in the UK and on 5 May 2022 in Australia.
 The pair decide to relocate to Darwin after learning Roxy is pregnant.
 They attend a farewell party hosted by their family and friends, where they announce they are expecting a baby.
 Anderson told Kilkelly that she had decided to leave Neighbours after completing her three year contract.
 She praised the show for being the best acting school and explained that she had learned so much during her time there, that she needed to pursue new challenges and the timing worked out well for her.
 She found it hard to leave, as she loved her character, but said that Roxy would "always be with me".
 Reflecting on her Neighbours experience and exit, Anderson stated "Being in Neighbours was a goal that I've had my whole life – and I've done it!
 The show has taught me everything I know, but more important than the career it has given me is the family I've gained.
 I've made friends I hope to have for the rest of my life, and met so many beautiful people along the way."